aliduabubakari/Expresso-Telco-Churn-Classification/README.md

 ## Exploratory Data Analysis

-During the exploratory data analysis (EDA) phase, a comprehensive investigation of the sepsis dataset was conducted to gain insights through various types of analyses.
+During the exploratory data analysis (EDA) phase, a comprehensive investigation of the churn dataset was conducted to gain insights through various types of analyses.

 - **Univariate analysis:** A thorough examination of each variable individually was performed.
 Summary statistics such as mean, median, standard deviation, and quartiles were calculated to understand the central tendency and spread of the data.